• Events

 Attendance and Participation

-• Center diversity, equity, and inclusion in the Board member’s work with TKO
+• Center diversity, equity, inclusion, and belonging in the Board member’s work with TKO.

 • TKO has a small staff and a volunteer Board, and Board members are asked to understand that staff and Board members’ time is precious.
 Board members are requested to help improve TKO, and to participate in TKO and Board functions in a positive and constructive manner.
 Behaviors and actions that harm or cause burden to TKO, its Board, or its staff may result in removal from the Board.